entando/entando-docs/vuepress/docs/next/tutorials/cms/content-types-tutorial.md

     of the attribute is Title.

--   The remaining fields related to **Sections** and **Validation - OGNL** sections are not mandatories, you can leave empty.
+-   The remaining fields related to **Sections** and **Validation - OGNL** sections are not mandatory and can be left empty.

 -   Press the **Continue** button.
 The Text attribute type requires no additional configuration step.